zlatozar/c_lang_project/Docs/C_code_style.md

  * Copyright (c) year FirstName LASTNAME
  *
  *
- * This file is part of library_name.
+ * This file is part of 'library_name'.
  *
  * Author: FirstName LastName <optional_email@example.com>
  */
 ```

 - Header file must include guard `#ifndef`
+- Always comment `#endifs` of large conditional sections
 - Header file must include `C++` check
 - Include external header files outside `C++` check
-- Include external header files with STL C files first followed by application custom files
-- Header file must include only every other header file in order to compile correctly, but not more (.c should include the rest if required)
+- Header file must include only every other header file in order to compile
+  correctly, but not more (.c should include the rest if required)

+A header file must include the header files that directly define each of the
+types directly used in or that directly declare each of the functions used in
+the header file in question, but must not include anything else.

-- Header file must only expose module public variables/types/functions
+- Header file must only expose module **public** variables/types/functions
 - Use `extern` for global module variables in header file, define them in source file later
 ```
 /* file.h ... */